Workbooks & Canadian Forms

 IRS rules limit temporary assignments to less than 12 months in any one metropolitan area, consecutively or non-consecutively.
 Though you may have treaty protection, your temporary status for deductible living expenses may cease.
 You may go to another part of the country, but you cannot remain in the same area.

-The only exception to this rule is a situation where the hospital itself provides housing on their campus - not an off-site apartment.
+The only exception to this rule is a situation where the hospital itself provides housing on their campus - not an off-site apartment AND it is a requirement of your employment.

 An ITIN is not a Social Security Number, it is a tax ID and it is only issued when a tax return requires an ID.
 ITIN's can only be obtained by filing a W7 (Application for Taxpayer Identification Number) with a tax return.
 The return and ITIN application must be mailed WITH specific documentation of foreign status and identity.
 The request for an ITIN is processed by a specific IRS campus.